SalesforceCommerceCloud/b2c-crm-sync/README.md

 > All integration can be managed via the Active and Permission Flags on the B2C Commerce Instance, CustomerList, and Site records.
 Use these settings to control which sites and CustomerLists support integration with B2C Commerce.

 #### Validate Your Installation
 You can validate your installation by executing the multi-cloud unit-tests that are included with this enablement solution.
-Exercise the multi-cloud unit-tests by executing the following CLI command:

-> :warning: &nbsp; Please note that these tests exercise your B2C Commerce Sandbox and Salesforce Platform ScratchOrg via REST APIs to validate the installation is successful.
-The B2C Commerce interactions are dependent on the deployment of the **RefArch and RefArchGlobal sites**.
+> Please note that these tests exercise your B2C Commerce Sandbox and Salesforce Platform ScratchOrg via REST APIs to validate the installation is successful.

+> The B2C Commerce interactions are dependent on the deployment of the **RefArch and RefArchGlobal sites**.
 Each site should be associated to its own separate CustomerList.

-Do not associate both sites to the same CustomerList -- as this will cause tests dependent on multiple customer-lists to fail. &nbsp; :warning:
+> :warning: &nbsp; Do not associate both sites to the same CustomerList -- as this will cause tests dependent on multiple customer-lists to fail. &nbsp; :warning:

+Exercise the multi-cloud unit-tests by executing the following CLI command.
+These tests exercise integration from both B2C Commerce and the Salesforce Platform:

 ```bash
 npm run crm-sync:test:use-cases
 ```

 > This CLI command will execute the multi-cloud unit tests designed to validate the Salesforce environment's duplicate management configuration, bi-directional customer profile synchronization between B2C Commerce and the Salesforce Platform, and progressive customer resolution scenarios.
-These tests exercise integration from both B2C Commerce and the Salesforce Platform.

 #### What's Next?
-At this point, you should be in a position to 1) start exercising the integration or 2) [ask a question]() or [log an issue]() if the installation and configuration didn't complete as expected.
+At this point, you should be in a position to 1) start exercising the integration or 2) [ask a question](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/discussions/new) or [log an issue](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues/new) if the installation and configuration didn't complete as expected.
 Please share your experience with us. :grin:

 #### Let's End with Gratitude
 I'd like to extend a heartfelt and personal thank you to everyone for their support, contributions, and guidance.
 This has been a multi-year effort spanning multiple teams at Salesforce.
 We've developed this data strategy and integration approach leveraging learnings from customers, partners, and our internal teams.
 I am grateful for these relationships, and this project would not have come to life without the support of this group.